Forrest Griffin: The Ultimate Fighter

 Griffin first became well known by taking part in the first-season of Spike TV's The Ultimate Fighter, a mixed martial arts reality show.
 At the time, he had given up mixed martial arts and taken a job with the Augusta/Richmond County Sheriff's Department in Georgia, but he was persuaded by Dana White to take part in the show.

 Griffin vs. Bonnar

 On the show, he reached the finals where he defeated Stephan Bonnar by unanimous decision.
 The fight was credited by Dana White as the "most important fight in UFC history" and the fight that brought the UFC into the mainstream.
 For winning the competition he was given a six-figure professional contract to fight with the UFC.

 The Stephan Bonnar fight was declared the #1 UFC fight of all time in the UFC Ultimate 100 Greatest Fights program.

 Rise to fame

 Griffin vs. Ortiz

 On April 15, 2006, Griffin fought former light heavyweight champion Tito Ortiz at UFC 59, in which he lost a controversial split decision.
+This fight earned him his first Fight of the Night award.